duckbox72/cellar-club/README.md

 ## Installation requirements and Usage

 In order to run CellarClub in local server is required that users have Python 3.8 and Django 3.1 or superior installed on their enviroments.
-For a list of additional required dependencies to install please see [requirements.txt](requirements.txt).
+For a list of additional required packages to install please see [requirements.txt](requirements.txt).

 A file named **.env** located in the [cellarclub](/cellarclub) root folder containing the application enviroment variables SECRET_KEY and GWS_API_KEY is also required to run the application.
 A GWS_API_KEY can be obtained for free at [globalwinescore.com/api](https://www.globalwinescore.com/api/).